joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 TIP: For test purposes, you might want to set your "randomly generated" integer to a fixed value.
 For mine, I used `7`.

+__BONUS:__ Keeping all previous functionalities, allow the user to recontinue the guessing game after guessing correctly.
+Make sure to change the random number after each time!

+CHECK BELOW:
-__BONUS:__ Using the error-checking techniques from the other github folder (labeled Tutorials), make it so that the program still works, despite entering a character or string as a guessed number.
+__BONUS-2:__ Using the error-checking techniques from the other github folder (labeled Tutorials), make it so that the program still works, despite entering a character or string as a guessed number.

-__BONUS-2:__ Keeping all previous functionalities, allow the user to recontinue the guessing game after guessing correctly.
+END OF CHECK
 -------------------------------------------------------------------------------

 Copyright &copy; 2014 Joseph Greene <joeisgreene@csu.fullerton.edu>